-Hybrid learning
+Hybrid Learning

-When hybrid learning becomes necessary due to emergency conditions, hybrid learning will be made available upon school's approval.
+When hybrid learning becomes necessary due to emergency conditions as determined by the school, hybrid learning will be made available upon school's approval.
 Students participating in hybrid learning will be required to attend morning meetings and complete assigned daily activities.